-4. APPROACH TO THE ENVIRONMENTAL SCOPING STUDY
+4. APPROACH TO THE ENVIRONMENTAL SCOPING PHASE

-This Environmental Scoping Study (ESS), which forms part of the EIA process, identifies the potential positive and negative environmental (biophysical and social) impacts associated with the construction and operation of the proposed SPSS and associated infrastructure.
+A number of issues for consideration in the project were identified during the Environmental Screening Investigation (ESI) undertaken in May of 2006 by BKS (Pty) Ltd, and validated by the Bohlweki Environmental Team.
+This Environmental Scoping Study (ESS), which forms part of the EIA process, identified potential positive and negative environmental (biophysical and social) impacts associated with the construction and operation of the proposed Pumped Storage Scheme and associated infrastructure, for investigation in the EIA phase.
 The study also scoped out a number of alternatives in order to identify the site with the least anticipated negative impacts, for further investigation within the EIA phase of the project.
-A number of issues for consideration were identified during the Environmental Screening Investigation (ESI) undertaken in May of 2006 by BKS (Pty) Ltd, and/or by the environmental team.
-This chapter serves to outline the process to be undertaken during this EIA.
+This chapter serves to outline the process that was undertaken during the Scoping Phase.